gradle/gradle/design-docs/virtual-build-environments.md

 It should be possible to create variations of the installation recipe, e.g. to add VMs that have different software installed.

-## Automate installation of a Mac OS X VM on a CI server
+## Automate installation of a Mac OS X VM on a CI machine

 Adding a Mac OS X VM to a CI server should be easy and repeatable.
 The installation should include the following software:

+* Salt minion
 * TeamCity agent
 * Oracle JDK 5, 6, 7 (perhaps also 8 developer preview)
 * OpenJDK 5, 6, 7